-§ 1.4 Petitions under the Preference System: Definition of Siblings and Sons and Daughters

-Family members who do not qualify as an immediate relative or fiancé(e) may be able to immigrate another way, through the preference system.
-Unlike an immediate relative, the beneficiary of a preference petition may have to wait for some period of time between approval of the visa petition and immigrating.
+§ 1.4 Petitions under the Preference System: Definition of Siblings and Sons and Daughters beneficiary of a preference petition may have to wait for some period of time between approval of the visa petition and immigrating.
 The waiting period is discussed in §§ 1.8-1.9.